migae/migae-template/README.md

 ## Usage

-`lein new migae app myapp:gae-app-id path/to/gae/sdk` - Create webapp myapp, with Google App Engine applicatin Id gae-app.
+`lein new migae app myapp:gae-app-id path/to/gae/sdk` - Create webapp myapp, with Google App Engine applicatin Id gae-app-id.

 `lein new migae servlet myapp:myservlet` - Create a new servlet skeleton in myapp (run from root dir)